 - ½ c Pearl barley

 - Place the barley in a colander and wash it well.

 Cooking barley in Instant Pot

-- To the inner insert of your Instant pot, add the washed barley and water along with 1 tsp salt and 1 tsp cold-pressed coconut oil.
+- To the inner insert of your Instant pot, add the washed barley and water along with 1 teaspoon salt and 1 teaspoon cold-pressed coconut oil.

 - Mix well.

 - Ensure that the sealing ring is in its correct place in the lid.

 - Now switch on the PRESSURE COOK MODE ON HIGH FOR 15 MINS.

 - When the cooking cycle is complete, do a natural pressure release for 15 mins.

 - After 15 mins, quick-release pressure by turning the valve to venting.